 Old-growth forests are typically between 200 and 2,000 years old.
 Unlike younger forests, the structure of an old-growth forest promotes a higher level of biodiversity—with increased natural sunlight, room for different species, and better moisture—and is a more ideal ecosystem for plant and animal life.

-For example, bigger, older trees have been shown to have a better capacity for capturing carbon than immature trees, making them important players in regulating the amount of greenhouse gases in the atmosphere.
+For example, bigger, older trees have been shown to have a better capacity for capturing carbon than immature trees, making them important players in regulating the number of greenhouse gases in the atmosphere.

 This also means that trees in old-growth forests are larger, healthier, and, if logged, can be sold at a higher price than newer-growth timber.

 In 2017, a new NDP minority government came to power in the province and gave environmental activists on Vancouver Island hope that old-growth forest protection would be a priority once again.

 Although new provincial leaders took a more well-rounded approach to forestry, with an emphasis on sustainable forest management, multiple old-growth areas on Vancouver Island continue to be logged and developed.

 94 per cent of old-growth forests across B.C. are on crown lands and are therefore the provincial governments to either develop or preserve.

 According to the B.C. government, there are currently more than 25 million hectares of old-growth forests in the province.
 840,125 of these hectares are on Vancouver Island.